Last Updated: March 5, 2021

 The same goes for your curbside orders and pickups.
 You need the right tools to process the new service.
 It’s imperative that you have the product on hand when an order is placed and that you can give each customer the right time window to pick it up.

-2. Implement Curbside Pick-Up Procedures with Staff Training
+2. Implement Retail Curbside Pickup Procedures with Staff Training

 Not only is it crucial to properly set your ordering and inventory system up for curbside, but you also need to prepare your team for such a dramatic change in operations.